What is public health?

 While medicine and nursing are vital for helping and supporting people when they fall ill, work in public health contributes to reducing the causes of ill-health and improving people's health and wellbeing.

-It does this through its work in three main 'domains':
+It does this through its work in four main 'domains':

 - health protection - protecting people's health (for example from environmental or biological threats, such as food poisoning or radiation)